CrossRef/event-data-live-stream/README.md

   1. Set up a connection to "http://live.eventdata.crossref.org/socket"
   2. When you are ready to receive events send the string `start`
+  3. To get the `n` most recent items (up to at least 24 hrs) send `items «num-items»`, e.g. `items 100`.
-  3. To fetch up to the last 24 hours of data, send `catchup «iso8601-date»`, e.g. `catchup 2016-06-23T15:06Z`.
+  4. To get all data since a given date send `catchup «iso8601-date»`, e.g. `catchup 2016-06-23T15:06Z`.
 If you want everything you can send `catchup 0`, and you will get at least 24 hours worth of data.

+## TODO

+Provide catch-up syncpoints, allow catch-up by time broadcast.

 ## License